PolyRocketMatt/KStat/README.md

 ### Ranges

 Ranges are used to represent certain values or results of operations.
 In particular, they are used to represent the result of a probability density function, cumulative distribution function, quantile function, etc. The following ranges are available:

 - `Range(min: Double, max: Double)` - Represents a range of values from `min` (inclusive) to `max` (exclusive).
+- `DiscreteRange(vararg values: Double)` - Represents a discrete range (list) of values.
-- `DisjointRange(vararg values: Double)` - Represents a disjoint range of values.
+- `ContinuousRange(vararg values: Double)` - Represents a continuous range (list) of values.
 - `SingularRange(value: Double)` - Represents a single value as a range.

 ### Probability Distributions